niuers/Distributed-System-Design-Review/Transactions.md

 1. Systems that do not meet the ACID criteria are sometimes called BASE, which stands for Basically Available, Soft State, and Eventual consistency

 ### Atomicity
-1. In the context of ACID, atomicity is not about concurrency, ACID atomicity describes what happens if a client wants to make several writes, but a fault occurs after some of the writes have been processed.
+1. In the context of ACID, atomicity is not about concurrency (it's covered under Isolation), ACID atomicity describes what happens if a client wants to make several writes, but a fault occurs after some of the writes have been processed.
 2. If the writes are grouped together into an atomic transaction, and the transaction cannot be completed (committed) due to a fault, then the transaction is aborted and the database must discard or undo any writes it has made so far in that transaction.
+3. Atomicity  simplifies  this  problem:  if  a  transaction  was  aborted,  the application can be sure that it didn’t change anything, so it can safely be retried
-3. The ability to abort a transaction on error and have all writes from that transaction discarded is the defining feature of ACID atomicity
+4. The ability to abort a transaction on error and have all writes from that transaction discarded is the defining feature of ACID atomicity
-4. The database saves you from having to worry about partial failure, by giving an all-or-nothing guarantee.
+5. The database saves you from having to worry about partial failure, by giving an all-or-nothing guarantee.

 ### Consistency
 1. In the context of ACID, consistency refers to an application-specific notion of the database being in a “good state.”
-2. The idea of ACID consistency is that you have certain statements about your data (invariants) that must always be true
+2. The idea of ACID consistency is that you have certain statements about your data (invariants) that must always be true.
+If a transaction starts with adatabase that is valid according to these invariants, and any writes during the transac‐tion preserve the validity, then you can be sure that the invariants are always satisfied.
 3. However, this idea of consistency depends on the application’s notion of invariants, and it’s the application’s responsibility to define its transactions correctly so that they preserve consistency.
 This is not something that the database can guarantee.
+  1. if  youwrite  bad  data  that  violates  your  invariants,  the  database  can’t  stop  you.
+(Some  spe‐cific  kinds  of  invariants  can  be  checked  by  the  database,  for  example  using  foreignkey  constraints  or  uniqueness  constraints.
+However,  in  general,  the  applicationdefines what data is valid or invalid—the database only stores it.)
-4. Atomicity, isolation, and durability are properties of the database, whereas consistency (in the ACID sense) is a property of the application.
+5. Atomicity, isolation, and durability are properties of the database, whereas consistency (in the ACID sense) is a property of the application.

 ### Isolation
 1. If read/write are accessing the same database records, you can run into concurrency problems (race conditions)
 2. Isolation in the sense of ACID means that concurrently executing transactions are isolated from each other: they cannot step on each other’s toes.
 3. The classic database textbooks formalize isolation as *serializability*, which means that each transaction can pretend that it is the only transaction running on the entire database.
 The database ensures that when the transactions have committed, the result is the same as if they had run serially (one after another), even though in reality they may have run concurrently.
 1. However, in practice, serializable isolation is rarely used, because it carries a performance penalty.
+Some popular databases, such as Oracle 11g, don’t even implement it.
 2. Concurrently running transactions shouldn’t interfere with each other.
 For example, if one transaction makes several writes, then another transaction should see either all or none of those writes, but not some subset.

 ### Durability